-The implication?
-Successful people aren’t smarter; they’re more adept at setting and achieving their goals.
+So, successful people aren’t smarter; they’re more adept at setting and achieving their goals.
+You too can learn effective goal setting with a little guidance.

 Below are four simple steps for setting realistic goals: